Clinical Knowledge Base

 Muscle Dysmorphia (Bigorexia)

-Muscle dysmorphia, informally called bigorexia, is the male equivalent of anorexia — the same obsessive relationship …
+Muscle dysmorphia, informally called bigorexia, is the male equivalent of anorexia, the same obsessive relationship with …

 Addiction